desiFish/Smart-Aquarium-V3.1-Lite/README.md

 > © 2025 desiFish.
 This project is protected by copyright law.
 All rights reserved unless explicitly stated under the GPL v3 license terms.

+## ⚠️ Safety Disclaimer

+**WARNING: This project involves working with HIGH VOLTAGE (220V AC) electrical systems which can be LETHAL.**

+By using this project, you acknowledge and agree to the following:

+1. **Inherent Risks**: Working with electrical systems, particularly those involving mains voltage (220V AC), carries inherent risks including but not limited to:
+   - Electric shock
+   - Fire hazards
+   - Equipment damage
+   - Serious injury or death

+2. **Liability Waiver**: The creator(s) and contributor(s) of this project:
+   - Accept NO LIABILITY for any damage, injury, or death resulting from the use of this project
+   - Make NO WARRANTIES or guarantees about the safety or functionality of this project
+   - Are NOT responsible for any improper implementation or modifications

+3. **Required Precautions**:
+   - Installation MUST be performed by a qualified electrician
+   - ALL local electrical codes and regulations MUST be followed
+   - Proper isolation and safety measures MUST be implemented
+   - Regular safety inspections are MANDATORY

+**USE THIS PROJECT AT YOUR OWN RISK**

 ## 📸 Gallery

 <div align="center">